 However, if the court has ordered you to make payments as part of the divorce settlement, you’re legally responsible.
 If you refuse, the judge could find you in contempt and jail you.
 Even without a court order, you may find yourself responsible for half the debt if you live in a community property state.

 While you often aren't responsible for a car loan only in your wife's name, this may not be the case if you live in a community property state or if a court orders you as part of a divorce settlement.

 Determining Debt Responsibility

 Even if the two of you have agreed to split your debts differently, the arrangement is not legally binding until the judge approves it.
 Until then, all debts acquired during the marriage belong to both of you, regardless of whose name is on them.
-Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, Washington, Wisconsin, Puerto Rico and many tribal communities observe community property laws.
+Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington and Wisconsin, observe community property laws, as does Puerto Rico.

-With a set-off arrangement, you’re spending the same amount of money you would anyway, because the car payments replace support payments.
+With a set-off arrangement, you’re spending the same amount of money you would anyway because the car payments replace support or other payments.
 This arrangement is especially helpful if you’re unsure for any reason about your responsibility for the car payments, or if you live in a community property state where spouses are equally responsible for debts incurred during the marriage.

-Severing Your Relationship to the Vehicle
+Cutting Ties to the Vehicle

-When you divorce, cut all ties to the vehicle to ensure you cannot be held responsible.
-If the car was registered in both your name and your wife’s, have your name removed from the title.
+When you divorce, cut all ties to the vehicle to ensure you're not held responsible.
+If the car title bears both your name and your wife’s, have your name removed from the title.
 Keep in mind, though, that removing your name from the title doesn’t protect you if your name is on the loan as a primary borrower or a co-signer.